Cornerback24/Blender-NLA-Midi-Copier/README.md

   * Do not transpose: Does not transpose the pitch filters.
   * Transpose if possible except all-inclusive: Transposes all pitch filters except pitch filters that include every midi pitch (pitch >= 0 or pitch <= 127).
 Pitch filters that would be transposed to a pitch outside the 0-127 midi pitch range are not transposed.
   * Transpose if possible: Transposes pitch filters.
 Pitch filters that would be transposed to a pitch outside the 0-127 midi pitch range are not transposed.
   * Transpose all except all-inclusive: Transposes all pitch filters except pitch filters that include every midi pitch (pitch >= 0 or pitch <= 127).
-Transpose buttons are disabled if any pitch filters would be transposed to a range outside of the 0-127 midi pitch range.
+Transpose buttons are disabled if any pitch filters would be transposed to a range outside the 0-127 midi pitch range.
   * Transpose all: Transposes all pitch filters.
-Transpose buttons are disabled if any pitch filters would be transposed to a range outside of the 0-127 midi pitch range.
+Transpose buttons are disabled if any pitch filters would be transposed to a range outside the 0-127 midi pitch range.

 #### Animate Box